asdf-format/asdf/docs/asdf/features.rst

         }
     }

-Now we take both the FITS HDUList and the ASDF tree and create a `~asdf.fits_embed.AsdfInFits` object.
-It behaves identically to the `~asdf.AsdfFile` object, but reads and writes this special ASDF-in-FITS format.
+Now we take both the FITS `~astropy.io.fits.HDUList` and the ASDF tree and create an `AsdfInFits` object.

 .. runcode::